-- Arm pulls will be added to each exit door.
+- Arm pulls were added to exit doors.

-- Trash cans will be located next to each exit door.
+- Trash cans are located next to each exit door.

 - Lever-style sink handles and paper towel dispensers can be used without hands.

-- Educational signage will remind residents to practice healthy habits.
+- Educational signage reminds residents to practice healthy habits.

 Public spaces Accordion Closed

-- Hand sanitizer dispensers will be added to all public spaces and near each exterior door.
+- Additional hand sanitizer dispensers were added to public spaces and near exterior doors.

-- The number of students using public space at the same time will be posted and limited to support physical distancing.
+- The number of students using public space at the same time is posted and limited to support physical distancing.

-- Kitchens will require students to check out a key to use.
+- Kitchens require students to check out a key to use.

-- Students will be guided to always wipe down surfaces prior to use.
+- Students are guided to always wipe down surfaces prior to use.

-- Educational signage will remind residents to practice healthy habits and follow established guidelines.
+- Educational signage reminds residents to practice healthy habits and follow established guidelines.

 Residence hall front desks Accordion Closed

-- Breath guards will be installed at each front desk.
+- Breath guards were installed at each front desk.

-- Physical distance markers will note where to wait when approaching the desk.
+- Physical distance markers note where to wait when approaching the desk.

 - Scanners and barcodes are used for check-ins, packages, and resources to avoid handling of student ID cards.

-- Resources available for use such as vacuums will be cleaned between each use.
+- Resources available for use such as vacuums are cleaned between each use.

 Student engagement Accordion Closed